NCAS-CMS/cfdm/docs/source/introduction.rst

 * incorporate metadata stored in external files,

-* read and write compressed data (i.e. ragged or gathered arrays), whilst presenting a view of the data in its uncompressed form.
+* read and write data that has been compressed by convention (i.e. ragged or gathered arrays), whilst presenting a view of the data in its uncompressed form.